ARC IS AN ALTERNATIVE

 Bryan Wisk has been investing in global capital markets since 2002.
 He began his career on the Chicago Board of Options Exchange as a designated primary market maker for Citigroup.
-There he helped facilitate the digitization of options trading across 600 products and 6 exchanges in the United States.
+There he helped facilitate the electronification of options trading across 600 products and 6 exchanges in the United States.
 In 2006, Bryan left Citigroup to become the senior derivatives analyst at Visium Asset Management, a New York based hedge fund.
-Joining shortly after inception, he was a part of a core team of investment professionals who helped grow the fund from $1.5 billion to over $8 billion in assets under management at peak across several different funds.
+Joining shortly after inception, he was a part of a core team of investment professionals who helped grow the fund from $1.5 billion to over $8 billion in assets under management at peak.
+Bryan founded Arc in 2014 which launched its first fund vehicle in 2015 that specializes in equity volatility hedging.

 Andrew has over 17 years of finance and capital markets operations and trading experience.
-He began his career in the Investment Management division at Merrill Lynch in 2001 which eventually merged with Black Rock.
-Pursuing experience on the sell side, Andrew joined Morgan Stanley in the Institutional Equity Division in 2003 where he started in risk management and eventually headed a trading desk arbitraging stocks, options, futures, listed and over-the-counter derivatives.
+He began his career on the buy side in the Investment Management division at Merrill Lynch in 2001 which eventually merged with Black Rock.
+Pursuing experience on the sell side, Andrew joined Morgan Stanley in the Institutional Equity Division in 2003 where he started in risk management and eventually headed a trading desk that created over-the-counter derivatives and arbitraged stocks, options, futures and related derivatives.
 In 2014, Andrew joined Bryan to offer their experience and skills of trading derivatives directly to investors and institutions.
 Andrew graduated from the University of British Columbia in 2001 with a BS in Computer Science.

 Adam has over 15 years of multi-asset experience in quantitative trading, research, and systems design.
 He was previously a founding partner at Quantavium, a systematic fixed income fund which specialized in statistical arbitrage.
 Prior to that, he worked at Citi in algorithmic trading for interest rates products and at Merrill Lynch in portfolio analytics and statistical arbitrage.
 Adam joined Arc in 2014 to head systems and technology integration.
 At Arc, Adam has extended his focus to the application of technology in both structured finance and business development with an emphasis on international co-investments.
 In the last two years, Adam has spearheaded Arc’s China and Latin America investment efforts, with a specific emphasis on navigating multi-national regulatory environments.
 He holds a BS in Computer Science and a degree in Spanish from Lehigh University.